masoudhashemi/streamlit_form/reports/reports_second_report/report.md

     Answer -- C: Chinese

 ### Detailed Questions:
-- How often do you eat Mexican food?: Sometimes
+- How often do you eat Mexican food?: N/A

-- How spicy do you like your Italian food?: I like it
+- How spicy do you like your Italian food?: N/A